Annual Wesley Spink Memorial Lecture

 2016 | Paul G. Quie, MD

-Regents Professor Emeritus of Pediatrics, Department of Pediatrics, University of Manitoba
+Regents Professor, and Professor Emeritus of Pediatrics, Department of Pediatrics, University of Minnesota

 "The Thrill of Discovery".